Categories:

 The first two criteria are related: your condition must be fully diagnosed, treated, and stabilised, and it must be expected to continue unchanged for at least two years.
 For your condition to be fully diagnosed, a qualified health professional needs to examine you, diagnose your condition, and document it using appropriate medical evidence.
 If your doctor has referred you to a specialist, but you haven’t seen the specialist yet, then your condition isn’t fully diagnosed.

-For your condition to be fully treated, you must have completed all reasonable and suitable treatment for the condition.
+For your condition to be fully treated, you must have completed all reasonable and suitable treatments for the condition.
 This means you can’t be waiting for treatment that’s likely to improve your condition.
 For example, if you are waiting for a new or different treatment that might significantly reduce your impairment, then your condition isn’t fully treated.
-However, you can be undergoing regular treatments for your condition, as long as you aren’t planning or likely to need new or different treatment within the next two years.
+However, you can undergo regular treatments for your condition, as long as you aren’t planning or likely to need new or different treatment within the next two years.

 In addition, your condition must be stabilised.
 This means that it isn’t likely to change or improve within the next two years.
 If you are currently undergoing treatment and your condition is improving as a result of treatment, then it’s not stabilised, and you are not eligible for DSP under this criteria.